nodiscc/xsrv/README.md

 Self-hosting places your services and data under your own responsibility (uptime, backups, security...).
 Always have a plan in place if your server crashes, gets compromised or damaged.
 There is no High Availability mechanism configured by default.

-By default all valuable data from installed roles is backed up automatically to a local directory on the server (see the [backup](https://gitlab.com/nodiscc/ansible-xsrv-backup) role).
+By default all user data is backed up automatically to a local directory on the server (see the [backup](https://gitlab.com/nodiscc/ansible-xsrv-backup) role).
 To download a copy of the latest backups from the host, to the controller (`backups/` directory), run:

 ```bash
 ./xsrv backup-fetch